wgeorgecook/personal-website/README.md

 This is a spot where you can find out what I'm up to.

 ## Fully front end, library free.
 Written in HTML/CSS with modal functionality from Javascript.
-No jQuery or Sass.
+No jQuery or CSS preprocessing.

 ## Google fonts
 All the curly bits are [Pacifico](https://fonts.google.com/specimen/Pacifico).